ProtonMail/WebClients/applications/pass-extension/README.md

 cd safari && ruby ./tools/reference_dist_directory.rb
 ```

 > Debugging extension components in Safari is challenging due to dev-tools limitations.
-For troubleshooting, build your project with the `HTTP_DEBUGGER=true` flag and launch the debugger interface using `yarn start http:debugger`.
+For troubleshooting, build your project with the `HTTP_DEBUGGER=true` flag and launch the debugger interface using `yarn debugger:http`.
 This configuration will route all extension logs and error messages to stdout.

 Open the `Proton Pass.xcodeproj` project and run it